Final IRS 'No Tax on Tips' Rule Excludes Pornography

 The new rule, titled “Occupations That Customarily and Regularly Received Tips; Definition of Qualified Tips,” states: “Amounts received for prostitution services and pornographic activity are not included in the definition of ‘qualified tips.’”

-After President Trump signed the omnibus legislation into law last year, the IRS developed final regulations for implementing the bill’s provision allowing taxpayers in occupations that have “customarily and regularly received tips” to deduct up to $25,000 per year in tips on their taxes.
+After President Trump signed the omnibus legislation into law last year, the IRS developed final regulations for implementing the bill’s provision allowing taxpayers in occupations that have “customarily and regularly received tips” to deduct up to $25,000 per year in tips from their taxable income.
 Following a comment period, the IRS finalized a list of qualifying occupations, and tips that eligible taxpayers may claim as a deduction.

 The official “List of Occupations That Receive Tips” includes “digital content creators,” and the new rule provides some guidance specific to that occupation.
 However, content creators would not be able to deduct tips for “pornographic activity” — a term the rule does not define.